Found a stray pet?

 - Check for ID.
 If there’s an ID tag, contact the owner immediately.
 If there’s no ID tag, take the animal to a local veterinary office, law enforcement agency or animal shelter to be scanned for a microchip.

 - Check IowaPetAlert.com.
 Check the lost pet posts.

 - Contact your local law enforcement agency.
 Lost pets have a better chance of being reunited with their owners if they are taken to the animal control agency in the area in which they were found.
 If you find a stray inside the city limits of Des Moines, please take the animal to ARL Animal Care & Control at 1615 SE 14th St. in Des Moines.
-If you find a stray elsewhere, check the list at right to determine which agency to call.
+If you find a stray elsewhere, check the "Who to Contact" list to determine which agency to call.
 If you think you live in an area without animal control services, call (515) 473-9102 to see if you are in an ARL service area.